Priyansusahoo/Ecommerce_Project/README.md

 **Running the Angular App:**
 1. Install node on your machine using choco. `choco install nodejs-lts` .
 This will install install nodejs v16 (lts). **NOTE please install nodejs v16.
 This project is made using nodejs v16 and doesn't support latest nodejs versions.**
 2. Running `node -v` && `npm -v` from cmd should give you their respective version numbers.
 3. **IMP: To install angular.
 Install the angular version supported by nodejs v16.
-Try angular-cli 16.1.0 `npm i @angular/cli@16.2.6`**
+Try angular-cli 16.1.0 `npm install -g @angular/cli@16.2.6`**
 4. Install the angular-cli globally from the cmd prompt by running:  `npm install -g @angular/cli`. `ng version` should give you angular-cli version number.
 5. Now, navigate to our front-end app at `03-frontend/angular-ecommerce`.
 Once you're inside the `angular-ecommerce` directory, run `npm install`.
 6. Now, run `ng build`  (this might take a couple of minutes) and then `ng serve`.